 What was true in 1944 is true today.

-The challenges is that the skills crisis is getting worse.
+The challenge is that the skills crisis is getting worse.

 Business leaders like Mike Wright at Jaguar Land Rover tell us that:

 “We are not educating nearly enough skilled apprentices or graduates to replace those retiring from manufacturing roles…”